mzdraper/maptime-mapbox-parks/Beginner/beginner.md

 In the Mapbox Studio style editor, you can specify the style properties of each layer.
 This includes the layers in the Mapbox default styles and any layers you’ve added with custom data.
 For this example, you will style a symbol layer.
 You can style symbol layers with both text and icons.

-1. Click on the chicago-parks layer you created in the layer list on the left side of the style editor.
+1. Click on the sf-parks layer you created in the layer list on the left side of the style editor.
 2. When the style panel opens, click the **Style** tab if you’re not already there.
 3. Select the Icon tab and click on **Manage icons** in your spritesheet.
 4. This opens the Manage style images option in the debug panel.